Soft, moist, and bursting with tart cherries, this Cherry Almond Bread with a sweet almond glaze, is delicious and easy to make.

-- Preheat oven to 375° F. Grease a 9×5 inch loaf pan or 3 mini loaf pans and set aside.
+- Preheat the oven to 375° F. Grease a 9×5 inch loaf pan or 3 mini loaf pans and set aside.
 In a large bowl, cream the softened butter and granulated sugar until light and fluffy.
 Beat in the eggs, vanilla extract and almond extract.
 Set aside.

-- Let cool in the pan 5 minutes before removing to a wire rack to cool completely.
+- Pour the batter into the prepared loaf pan or mini loaf pans and place in the oven, according to the times in the notes below.
+Let cool in the pan 5 minutes before removing to a wire rack to cool completely.